What is Affordable Housing? A Guide

 What is affordable housing and why do people need it?

-According to the government, affordable homes cost no more than 80% of the average local market rent.
+According to the UK government, affordable homes cost no more than 80% of the average local market rent.
 This is so that those looking for a new place to live can afford something decent without spending too much money on it and still save up for other essential things like food or transportation.
-However, there’s good news: starter homes announced earlier this year would come with at least a 20% discount from their original price due because these houses will be reserved just for first-time buyers under age 40.
+However, there's good news: starter homes announced earlier this year would come with at least a 20% discount from their original price due because these houses will be reserved just for first-time buyers under age 40.
+These affordable housing schemes will help people in the lower-income bracket find a home more easily.

 Various Forms of Affordable Housing